IgpayAtenlay/website/README.md

 ```

 ## To Do List
-- Add examples to Nomai and Slitherlink pages
+- Add examples to Nomai and Slitherlink pages, or find way to integrate them into website
 - Update the github links
-- Create the ReadMe for all the individual projects
+- Create the ReadMe for Slitherlink project